apache/accumulo-website/_docs-unreleased/getting-started/design.md

 splitting.

 As data is deleted from a table, tablets may shrink.
 Over time this can lead to small or empty tablets.
-To deal with this, merging of tablets was introduced in Accumulo 1.4.
-This is discussed in more detail later.
+To deal with this, the [merging of tablets][merging] was introduced in Accumulo 1.4.

 ## Fault-Tolerance